IsItDanOrAi/ComfyUI-Stereopsis/README.md

 # ComfyUI-Stereopsis

-This is an independent project trying to create a stereopsis effect for ComfyUI (Stable Diffusion).
-Currently, still learning how to group nodes under the same parent category, as this whole project is still getting off the ground.
-Currently this does work in a basic form.
-If you do pass along a video through Side-by-side(SBS) node with the FrameDelay on one of the inputs, you will be able to create a native stereopsis effect with any VR headset that can utilize a SBS video player.
+This initiative represents a solo venture dedicated to integrating a stereopsis effect within ComfyUI (Stable Diffusion).
+Presently, the project is focused on the refinement of node categorization within a unified framework, as it is in the early stages of development.
+However, it has achieved functionality in a fundamental capacity.
+By processing a video through the Side-by-Side (SBS) node and applying Frame Delay to one of the inputs, it facilitates the creation of a stereopsis effect.
+This effect is compatible with any Virtual Reality headset that supports SBS video playback, offering a practical application in immersive media experiences.